mishal23/mishal23.github.io/src/posts/browser-http-behaviour/index.md

 blog: true
 ---

-My favourite time pass is to scroll on Twitter because I come across some good tweets (in my interests) and reading some shit-posting ;)
+My favourite time pass is to scroll on Twitter because I come across some good tweets (in my interests) and reading some shit-posts ;)

 So, one fine day I came across [this tweet](https://twitter.com/TmPreet/status/1381914359639773187).
 The tweet asked why Chrome opens multiple connections for HTTP/1.1 for the same website but uses the same connection for HTTP/2?